ci-companeros/lazydog/README.md

 ## Strategy (Why?)

-> `Help Text - to be removed:`
-> *Goal*: Define the purpose and objectives of your project.
-Answer questions like `"What are we building?"` and `"Who is it for?"`.
->
-> *Activities*:
->
-> - Identify user needs and business goals.
-> - Determine core features and the project's scope.
-> - Perform market and user research.
->
-> *Output*: A clear understanding of the product's purpose, the audience, and what success looks like (e.g., features, goals, user personas).

 LazyDog was built to address the challenge of finding high-quality, categorized educational resources in one place.
 It is aimed at students and developers looking to discover or contribute valuable content, with features that encourage community engagement through ratings and comments.
 The platform helps users enhance their learning journey and share insights from a range of development topics.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*